 Can a component be a "maintenance project"?
-Yes, if it is a major predictable project (like scheduled maintenance of a chiller or boiler) meeting the four-part test.
+Yes, if it is a common area project, reasonably predictable, and a significant cost (like scheduled maintenance of a chiller or boiler).

 Can funds be spent on repairs?
-Yes, if that specific project extends the Remaining Useful Life of the Reserve component.
+Yes, if that specific project extends the Remaining Useful Life of the Reserve component or is a significant "corrective maintenance" project.